-- 1. For Windows XP guests, the logon subsystem has to be configured to use the classical logon dialog as the VirtualBox GINA does not support the XP style welcome dialog. - 2.
-Since Windows Vista, GINA has been replaced with a newer concept.
-VBoxGINA will not work with Windows Vista or Windows 7; support for these versions will be added in a later version of VirtualBox.
+- 1. For Windows XP guests, the logon subsystem needs to be configured to use the classic logon dialog as the VirtualBox GINA module does not support the XP-style welcome dialog. - 2.
+For Windows Vista and Windows 7 guests, the logon subsystem does not support the so-called Secure Attention Sequence (CTRL+ALT+DEL).
+As a result, the guest's group policy settings need to be changed to not use the Secure Attention Sequence.